 Players In Both Rating Pools

-Next, we find all players from our sources that have both a chess.com username and a USCF rating ID.
+Next, we find all players from our sources with a chess.com username and a USCF rating ID.
 This is our widest net on all possible players eligible for the comparison.

 Recent Non-Provisional Players

 We don’t want to include players that have only played a handful of games.
-We also would like to exclude anyone who last played a long time ago.
-To handle this for online ratings we subset to only players who have RD < 150.
-For more information on RD values and how ratings work, see the Chess Ratings post.
+We would also like to exclude anyone who last played long ago.
+To handle this for online ratings, we subset only players with RD < 150.
+See the Chess Ratings post for more information on RD values and how ratings work.

-There are going to be some errors and abnormalities in the data that we need to check for.
+There will be some errors and abnormalities in the data that we need to check for.
 After hand-verifying some of the egregious values, we are left with a pretty clean set of players to analyze.

 Rank The Data

 This gives us a very smooth line to map the two rating systems.
-We also create a 2nd-order polynomial regression formula from this line which will be used for the +/- values later.
+We also estimate each player’s rating based on the ranked data, which will later be used for the +/- values.

-In the comparison table, we create values every 50-100 points for Chess.com blitz and lookup what the corresponding USCF rating is in the ranked data.
+In the comparison table, we create values every 50-100 points for Chess.com blitz and look up the corresponding USCF rating in the ranked data.

 If your Chess.com blitz rating is 1550 and you’re wondering what an equivalent USCF rating would be, the best guess is 1540.
-Out of the players in our database that have both ratings, we’d expect 68% of players to be between 1540-260 (1280) and 1540+260 (1800).
-That’s a very big range so that should be kept in mind when looking at these comparisons.
-Most of the rating comparisons have a standard deviation between 150 and 200.
+Out of the players in our database that have both ratings, we’d expect 50% of players to be between 1540-260 (1280) and 1540+260 (1800).
+That’s a very big range, so that should be kept in mind when comparing these ratings.
+All the rating comparisons have 50% of players falling between 75 and 130 points.